google/JacquardSDKiOS/docs/Tutorial.md

 be done in the Target's "Signing and Capabilities" tab.
-The easiest way to manage signing and capabilities (assuming you are correctly logged into your developer account in Xcode's preferences) is to leave "Automatically manage signing" checked, we can then click the "+" button to find and add the Bluetooth capability.
+The easiest way to manage signing and capabilities (assuming you are correctly logged into your developer account in Xcode's preferences) is to leave "Automatically manage signing" checked, and then click the "+ Capability" button to find and add the Bluetooth capability.

 ![Xcode signing](assets/tutorial-signing.jpg)